Welcome to the world of The Effective Child & Family work

 - Reception centres and centres for minors

 The Effective Child & Family -work includes a nationwide trainers network delivering the training packages through whi h they participate in the nationwide diffusion and implementation of the interventions.
 The training packages structured

 - Let’s talk about Children training program: 12 hours (teachers) or 18 hours (service professionals)

-- The Effective Child and Family (ECF) training program: 12 days including the LT -intervention and the ECF -family intervention
+- The Effective Child and Family (ECF) training program: 12 days including the LTC -intervention and the ECF -family intervention

 - The ECF trainers training: 8 days